-Goods and services produced are divided into two categories:
+Goods and services produced are divided into four categories:

-- Consumption goods and services are items that are bought by individuals and governments and are used up in the current period.
-Consumption goods and services account for about 85 percent of total production. - Capital goods are goods that are bought by businesses and governments to increase their productive resources to use over future periods to produce other goods and services.
-Capital goods account for about 15 percent of total production.
+- Consumption goods and services are items that are bought by individuals and used to provide personal enjoyment and contribute to a person's quality of life.
+Consumption goods and services account for about 61 percent of total production. - Capital goods are goods that are bought by businesses to increase their productive resources.
+Capital goods account for about 11 percent of total production. - Government goods and services are items bought by governments.
+Government goods and services account for about 17 percent of total production. - Export goods and services are goods and services produced in one country and sold in other countries.
+Exported goods account for about 11 percent of total production.